-Career training for a job in the HVAC field
+Career training in HVAC and Green Technology

 In this hands-on HVAC and green technology job training program, you’ll get the skills you need for a job installing or servicing air conditioning, ventilation, or heating units.
 Learn safety, hand tools, basic electricity, equipment, and plumbing related to HVAC maintenance and repair.
 In addition to working with tools and HVAC equipment, you’ll learn the fundamental concepts of refrigeration, ductwork, silver brazing and soldering.
 Once you graduate, we will help you find a job in the HVAC field using green technology.